closedLoop/prompt-to-code/manyhats/README.md

     1. This is where AgentTDD comes into play
 5. assembles tools and collects context and memories
 6. Determines if the task is completed

+# Basic Agents
+ 1. Test-Driven Development Agent
+ 2. Marketing Agent
+ 3. Sales Agent
+ 4. Customer Service Agent
+ 5. Project Management Agent
+ 6. CEO Agent
+ 7. DevOps Agent
+ 8. Frontend Agent
+ 8. Backend Agent

+# Enterprise Features
+ 1. Subscibe to github or linear issues
+ 2. Run in a Docker container - pull from github
+ 3. Github Actions - run on a schedule or on a webhook